ROE #21 GED Testing Services

-To obtain in person: Bring your State of Illinois driver’s license, other form of photo ID as well as the fee (cash, money order, or certified check – no personal checks accepted.)
+To obtain in person: Bring your State of Illinois driver’s license or other form of photo ID, as well as the fee (credit or debit card, cash, money order, or check).

-By mail: Complete and mail this GED Request Form with a copy of a valid photo ID, and appropriate payment (cash, money order, certified check –no personal checks accepted.)
+By mail: Complete and mail this GED Request Form with a copy of a valid photo ID, and appropriate payment (cash, money order, check).
 Candidate’s signature and copy of photo ID is required for processing the request.
-This ROE21 GED Request Form can also be used by employers and educational institutions.
+This GED Request Form can also be used by employers and educational institutions.

-If you have any questions about GED Testing, or the ROE #21’s GED testing services, please call our office.
+If you have any questions about GED Testing, or the ROE #21’s GED testing services, please contact our office.

 About the GED Test

-The current GED Test (2014) is divided into four subject areas.
+The current GED Test (Series 2014) is divided into four subject areas.
 The time allotted for the entire test is approximately 7 ½ hours.
-There are only 4 10-minute breaks given during the test time if one takes all four sections of the test in one day.
-ROE #21 recommends the taker divide the test-taking experience into one or two subtests per day, if possible.
+There are only 4 10-minute breaks given during the test time if the exam-taker takes all four sections of the test in one day.
+ROE #21 recommends the taker divide the test-taking experience into one or two sections per day, if possible.
 The four sections of the test: